 Layla’s weighted blanket is worlds apart compared to competitors.
 Our blanket boasts high-quality glass filling that offers consistent, evenly-spaced weight.
 Plus, it’s double-sided.
 On one side, you’ll enjoy an extra-plush, mink-like faux fur.
 The other size is smooth, 300 thread-count 100% cotton.

-Caring for a Weighted Blanket
+How to Care for a Weighted Blanket

 If you want your weighted blanket to last, it’s important to take care of it.
 Unfortunately, you get what you pay for in this case.
 If you choose a cheap weighted blanket, you might find that its lifespan is quite short.
 And trust us, you don’t want to wake up to thousands of tiny pellets rolling across your floor due to a ripped seam.